 Happy, motivated, and engaged employees are easy to spot.
 They’re the ones who go the extra mile, are always willing to lend a hand, and pride themselves on their contribution to your business.
-They may be vocal advocates for your brand on social media, consistent client favourites and an overall safe pair of hands.
+They may be vocal advocates for your brand on social media, consistent client favourites, and an overall safe pair of hands.

 Unhappy employees don’t just cause morale and motivation to drop.
 They’re also a huge financial drain on UK businesses.
 In fact, disengaged employees are thought to cost around £340 million per year.
 Whether they’re job hunting on your time, badmouthing your organisation to others, or refusing to collaborate, a disengaged workforce represents a real threat to your bottom line.